gwils28/gwils28/README.md

 </p>

 # Hello 👋
  My name is Wilson, from france 🇫🇷.
 I am passionate about Jazz, Painting, Boxing and Statistics.
-Here I will share with you some projects around data analysis, machine learning and software engineering.
+Here I will share with you some projects around Statistics and Data Science.
 - 🔭 I’m currently working on my customers Data Science project.
 - 🌱 I’m currently learning cloud computing through AWS and GCP and DevOps best practices.
 - 👯 I’m looking to collaborate on Data-AI projects that drive positive social and ecological impact.
 - 💬 Ask me about Statistics, Data Science and Analytics.
-- ⚡ Fun fact: Once I was stopped by a very pretty policewoman because I was taller than her husband (199cm).
-Unfortunately she didn't handcuff me.
+- ⚡ Fun fact: I have a statistics joke, but I’m afraid it will only appeal to a small sample.

  <p align="center">
   <a href="https://www.linkedin.com/in/wilson-goma/"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn"></a>